Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Secret neutrino interactions

-\Cref{fig:bounds} shows that $\nu$SI, particularly in the $\nu_\tau$ sector, are poorly constrained and can affect our understanding of the early universe.
-The present constraints (at $2\sigma$) are shown in shaded contours, which come from $Z$-boson decay~\cite{Brdar:2020nbj}, $K \rightarrow \mu \nu$ and $K \rightarrow e \nu$ decays~\cite{Blinov:2019gcj, Blum:2014ewa, Kelly:2019wow}, and Big Bang Nucleosynthesis (BBN; obtained with the \verb+AlterBBN 2.2+ code~\cite{Arbey:2011nf, Arbey:2018zfh}).
-To show the scale where early-universe effects become important, the dashed purple line indicates the interaction strength below which cosmological neutrinos free-stream as expected when the largest CMB multipoles observed by Planck ($\ell \sim 2500$) enter the horizon.~\footnote{To be conservative, we assume that neutrinos free-stream if $\Gamma_\nu = 0.1 H$ when $(k/a)^{-1} = 10 H^{-1}$, where $\Gamma_\nu$ is the neutrino self-interaction rate, $H$ the Hubble parameter, $k$ the comoving wavenumber corresponding to $\ell \sim 2500$, and $a$ the scale factor.} As an example of $\nu$SI that is presently allowed, the hatched region indicates the Moderately Interacting Neutrino (MI$\nu$) solution, which has been argued to affect cosmological parameter extraction from CMB data~\cite{Kreisch:2019yzn,Blinov:2019gcj}, especially the Hubble constant $H_0$ and the amplitude parameter $\sigma_8$.
+As an example of $\nu$SI that is presently allowed, the hatched region indicates the Moderately Interacting Neutrino (MI$\nu$) solution~\cite{Kreisch:2019yzn, Blinov:2019gcj}, which has been argued to affect cosmological parameter extraction from CMB data, especially the Hubble constant $H_0$ and the amplitude parameter $\sigma_8$.
 Even if the MI$\nu$ solution fades away once more data is accumulated (there seem to be indications in that direction from Planck polarization data~\cite{Cyr-Racine:2013jua, Archidiacono:2013dua, Lancaster:2017ksf, Oldengott:2017fhy, Huang:2021dba}), it will remain important to probe the full parameter space above the purple dashed line.

 The weakest $\nu$SI constraints are in the $\nu_\tau$ sector.
 Because of flavor mixing, astrophysical neutrinos must always contain a large $\nu_\tau$ component.
 In what follows, we explore how $\nu$SI affect astrophysical neutrino propagation, assuming that $\nu$SI apply only in the $\nu_\tau$ sector, i.e., $g_{\alpha \beta} = g \, \delta_{\alpha \tau} \delta_{\beta \tau}$ (our code \texttt{nuSIProp}, though, can handle new couplings in all sectors).
 In \cref{sec:data}, we comment how our results in fact provide comparable sensitivity to all three neutrino flavors.